 Flights from the UK and Ireland

-You can fly direct to China from London Heathrow with Air China, Virgin Atlantic, British Airways, China Eastern and Cathay Pacific to either Beijing (10hr), Hong Kong (12hr) or Shanghai (11hr).
-Other airlines flying via a change of planes in a hub city include Aeroflot, Air France, KLM, Singapore, Swiss and Thai.
+You can fly direct from London Heathrow to Beijing (10hr) with Air China or British Airways; to Hong Kong (12hr) with British Airways, Cathay Pacific or Virgin Atlantic; or to Shanghai with British Airways, China Eastern or Virgin Atlantic.
+Other airlines flying via a change of planes in a hub city include Aeroflot, Air France, KLM, Qatar, Singapore and Thai.
 Flying to China from other UK airports or from the Republic of Ireland involves either catching a connecting flight to London or flying via the airline’s hub city.

-From the UK, the lowest available fares to Beijing or Shanghai start from around £400 in low season, rising to £800 in high season; flights to Hong Kong are slightly cheaper.
-Less popular airlines such as Air China and Aeroflot offer competitive fares, while British Airways often run special offers or promotions.
+From the UK, the lowest available fares to Beijing, Hong Kong or Shanghai start from around £450 in low season, rising to above £800 in high season.
+You may pay less with airlines such Aeroflot and Qatar if you’re prepared to transit.

 Flights from the US and Canada

 From North America, there are more flights to Hong Kong than to other Chinese destinations, though there’s no shortage of flights to Beijing and Shanghai and there are some direct services to Guangzhou.
 Airlines flying direct include Air Canada, Air China, Cathay Pacific, United and China Eastern.
 You can also choose to fly to a Chinese provincial city – Chinese, Japanese, Korean and Hong Kong airlines offer services to cities throughout China via their respective hubs.
-It takes around thirteen hours’ flying time to reach Beijing from the West Coast; add seven hours or more to this if you start from the East Coast (including a stopover on the West Coast en route).
-New routes over the North Pole shave off a couple of hours flying time; so far, that’s Air Canada’s Toronto, Air China’s New York, United’s Chicago and Continental’s Newark flights to Beijing.
+It takes around 13hr to reach Beijing from the West Coast; add 7hr or more to this if you start from the East Coast (including a stopover on the West Coast en route).
+New routes over the North Pole shave off a couple of hours’ flying time; these include Air Canada’s routes from Toronto, Air China’s from New York, United’s from Chicago and Continental’s flights from Newark to Beijing.

-Round-trip fares to Hong Kong, Beijing and Shanghai are broadly comparable: in low season, expect to pay US$900–1300/CAN$917–1325 from the West Coast (Los Angeles, San Francisco, Vancouver), or US$1100–1400/CAN$1120–1426 from the East Coast (New York, Montréal, Toronto).
-To get a good fare during high season it’s important to buy your ticket as early as possible, in which case you probably won’t pay more than US$250/CAN$255 above what you would have paid in low season.
+Round-trip fares to Hong Kong, Beijing and Shanghai are broadly comparable: in low season, expect to pay US$850–1200 from the West Coast (Los Angeles, San Francisco, Vancouver), or US$1100–1400 from the East Coast (New York, Montréal, Toronto).
+To get a good fare during high season it’s important to buy your ticket as early as possible, in which case you probably won’t pay more than US$250 above what you would have paid in low season.